-Home care employee dishonesty bonds are issued on 1-year terms and must be renewed annually for as long as the license remains active.
+Home care employee dishonesty bonds are issued on one-year terms and must be renewed annually for as long as the license remains active.
 However, pursuant to the California Code of Civil Procedure: Section 996.320, the surety may cancel the surety bond at any time during the term by providing the obligee with written notice at least 30 days prior to the cancellation date.

 How to become a home care organization in California